Quick answer

 February through April offers the most reliable conditions for San Blas.
 Calm seas make the crossing and boat transfers easier, snorkeling is excellent, and the outer islands are fully accessible.
 Accommodation fills fast though so book early.

 May through August and November through December bring rougher Caribbean seas that can limit access to the outer islands.
-Inner island stays are still possible but conditions are less predictable for both land accommodations and sailing opportunities.
+Inner island stays are still possible but conditions are less predictable for both island stays and sailing trips.

 Boquete & Panama Highlands